mnelson4/yet-another-related-posts-plugin/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=66G4DATK4999L&item_name=mitcho%2ecom%2fcode%3a%20donate%20to%20Michael%20Yoshitaka%20Erlewine&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&charset=UTF%2d8
 Tags: related, posts, post, pages, page, RSS, feed, feeds Requires at least: 2.3
-Tested up to: 2.7.1
+Tested up to: 2.7.2
-Stable tag: 2.1.6
+Stable tag: 3.0.1

-Returns a list of the related entries based on a unique algorithm using titles, post bodies, tags, and categories.
-Now with RSS feed support!
+Returns a list of related entries based on a unique algorithm for display on your blog and RSS feeds.
+A templating feature allows customization of the display.

 == Description ==